 Jay Muir Director of Animal Care

 Jay has been volunteering with A Home for Hooves since September 2020.
-Jay’s keen interest in animal medicine has motivated him to apply to veterinary school, and he would love to eventually provide veterinary care to the animals at the Sanctuary.
-He co-founded the Animal Health Committee at the Sanctuary with another keen pre-vet student.
+Jay started to attend veterinary school in the fall of 2022 at the University of Montreal, and he would love to eventually provide veterinary care to the animals at the Sanctuary.
 Jay is a wildlife and portrait artist and has contributed several murals to the Sanctuary.
 He is involved with visibility and activism for the transgender community of which he is a part of and he also enjoys hiking and trail running in his free time.